-The National Drug and Alcohol Survey (NDAS) has been conducted five times in Ireland (Mongan et al. 2021).
+The NDAS has been conducted five times in Ireland (Mongan et al. 2021).
 However, although the NDAS provides prevalence rates regarding drug use, it can only collect robust information on patterns of use for the more commonly used drugs, such as cannabis.
-It does not collect data from a sufficiently large sample of people who use drugs to provide reliable information on patterns of use for less frequently used drugs such as ecstasy, amphetamines, and new psychoactive substances (NPS).
+It does not collect data from a sufficiently large sample of people who use drugs to provide reliable information on patterns of use for less frequently used drugs such as ecstasy, amphetamines, and NPS.

-The European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) has developed the European Web Survey on Drugs (EWSD) to collect data from a wide range of people who use drugs.
+The EMCDDA has developed the European Web Survey on Drugs (EWSD) to collect data from a wide range of people who use drugs.
 In 2021, Ireland participated in the EWSD for the first time.
-The rationale for this was to generate new data on patterns of drug use, as set out in Action 5.1.45 of Ireland's National Drugs Strategy.
+The rationale for this was to generate new data on patterns of drug use, as set out in Action 5.1.45 of the Government's national drugs strategy.
 The data collected provided information on: